 Drug and alcohol programs which include female-specific treatment with a focus on gender-specific trauma and gender-specific support groups offer ideal connection for women.
-For example, women who have been sexually assaulted or have endured pregnancies and battled substance use disorders can be in a safe environment, sensitive to their healing needs.
+For example, women who have been sexually assaulted or have endured pregnancies and battled substance use disorders (SUD) can be in a safe environment that is sensitive to their healing needs.
 Studies have confirmed that women endure mental and emotional challenges unique to them depending on social stereotypes and gender expectations.

-Additionally, women who battle eating disorders and substance abuse disorders related to adhering to gender-based standards of beauty can have the treatment they deserve.
-Female-focused treatments allow each group member to discuss private gender-focused topics and be understood, feel safe in support groups with the same gender of attendees, not be focused on relationship developments with members of the opposite gender, and receive hands-on care and medications and other treatment ideal for women.
+Additionally, women who battle eating disorders and SUDs related to adhering to gender-based standards of beauty can find treatment that addresses both conditions.
+Female-focused treatments allow each group member to discuss private gender-focused topics, feel safe in groups of their peers, not be distracted by outside relationships, and receive hands-on treatment approaches including treatment medications.